 On February 18, 2018, Mountain Party leaders passed a Resolution* supporting all teachers, school service personnel and public employees who are fed up with low pay and ever increasing health insurance costs.
 The Mountain Party further recognizes that these problems persisted even prior to the current GOP control of West Virginia’s statehouse and Executive branch.

-Even if current state lawmakers manage to pass an acceptable pay raise this year, the same problems will continue to persist.
-That’s because the leaders of both current “ruling” Parties in West Virginia will NEVER tax major corporations in accordance with what they extract from the State, instead persistently balancing the State budget by unfairly taxing the poor and working class through regressive measures like our General Sales Tax scheme.
+But hey, come to think of it, if ANY past WV governor really respected public educators, he would have granted teachers the right-to-strike by Executive Order!
+And even if current state lawmakers manage to pass an acceptable pay raise this year, the same problems will continue to persist.
+That’s because the leaders of both current “ruling” Parties in West Virginia will NEVER pass right-to strike legislation just like they NEVER tax major corporations in accordance with what they extract from the State.

-Mountain Party leaders believe that to keep current and future lawmakers focused on meeting the needs of all of West Virginia’s struggling Public Employees, voting for Progressive leaders who will introduce, and pass, legislation that fully recognizes the right for all Public Employees to strike.
+Mountain Party leaders believe that to keep current and future lawmakers focused on meeting the needs of all of West Virginia’s struggling Public Employees, it is critical to find, and promote truly progressive candidates.
+Including those who will not only introduce, but push hard for legislation that will lawfully grant the right for all Public Educators the right to strike.

 *WHEREAS the MOUNTAIN PARTY of WEST VIRGINIA, Affiliate of the Green Party of the United States, stands for economic justice for all Americans, including the right to bargain collectively for wages, benefits, working conditions, and the right to engage in peaceful job actions,